 Cattails provides examples of:

 - Ambiguous Gender: None of the cats in the game are referred to with any kind of gendered pronoun.
 Some cats have gendered names, like Missy and Arthur, but it doesn't go any further than that.
 This comes in handy when trying to have kits, since you can have them with any marriable cat regardless of how masculine or feminine they seem.

 - Babies Ever After: After you get married, if you have a nursery built, your partner will ask if you ever want to have kittens.
-If you say yes, then after a semi-randomnote amount of time you will have a litter of one to four kittens.
-You can name each one and choose a unique fur color for them which you can obtain for yourself by getting them to max affection.
+If you say yes, then after a semi-randomnote amount of time, you will have a litter of one to four kittens.
+You can name each one and choose a unique fur color for them, which you can obtain for yourself by getting them to max affection.
 Also, unlike Stardew Valley, your children will eventually grow into adults which you can take out with you to hunt and forage.

 - Bubblegloop Swamp: Despite the name, Mystic Colony is situated in a very un-mystical swamp.
 The most astounding thing out there is the Weepingroot, a massive weeping willow.

 - Cloudcuckooland: Mystic Colony.
-Their guard can read the future to tell you the weather, their doctor wears a plague doctor mask, their leader believes ancient dragonflies created the land and fireflies contain the souls of fallen cats, and one cat has horns.
-In a meta sense almost every cat in this colony was made by Kickstarter backers.
+Their guard can read the future to tell you the weather, their doctor wears a plague doctor mask, their leader believes that ancient dragonflies created the land and fireflies contain the souls of fallen cats, and one cat has horns.
+In a meta sense, almost every cat in this colony was made by Kickstarter backers.

 - Combat Pragmatist: Mystic Colony cats apparently apply Snake Lily plant matter to their claws, which gives them poison damage during fights.
-Nothing stops you from doing this regardless of what Colony you belong to.
+Nothing stops you from doing this, regardless of what Colony you belong to.

 - Ghibli Hills: Forest Colony's location is in a forest that borders the sea, and has a fantastical location called The Fairywood which features giant mushrooms and a colorful pink and blue pathway.